alexa/alexa-auto-sdk/builder/README.md

 Additionally, you need the cross `sysroot` directory for your cross targets.
 The Auto SDK Builder tries to find `sysroot` under the `${HOME}/sysroots` directory by default.
 The `sysroot` directory name must match the `<host>` value from the toolchain.
 For ARMv7A HF targets, install your copy of `sysroot` in `${HOME}/sysroots/arm-linux-gnueabihf`.

 To change this behavior, specify the search path via the `--linaro-sysroots` option.
 The default search path is `${HOME}/sysroots`.

+  >**Note:**  The sysroot from the Linaro website is extremely minimal and is not sufficient for building the Auto SDK.
+For example, it does not include the required connectivity, multimedia, and other support packages.
+Linaro Linux target is intended for generic Linux ARM targets, which have their own build or vendor provided sysroots.
+Make sure to use the sysroot for your target root filesystem, not the Linaro sysroot.

 ### Additional Setup for Android Targets
 * Install the following required software on your host: